 - Continuous ad group refinement / SKAGs (Single Keyword Ad Groups) and STAGs (Single Theme Ad Groups) – avoid overly relying on dynamic keyword insertion for ad writing.

-- Ad tournaments/experiments to establish best structure, including site links, call outs and more.
+- Ad tournaments/experiments to establish the best structure, including site links, callouts and more.

-- Use business data ad customizers where possible so you can tweak common messages without requiring ad re-review and ad stats resets.
+- Use business data ad customizers where possible so you can tweak common messages without requiring ad re-review and ad stats reset.

 - Feedback from sales team / CRM about Google Ads-sourced lead intent.
 Are they good calls?
 What level is the intent?
 What should we enhance or suppress?

 - Score leads – not all leads are created equally.
 Listen to calls when possible.
 The call center can be a major point of PPC failure.
 Consider if wrong number calls for competitors are saleable or wasteful and bid accordingly.